KittyKite/Kitty-BadgeGenerator/README.md

 ## Installation

-Download the latest release from the releases tab and run th exe.
+Download the latest release from the releases tab and run the exe.

 ## Usage